OpenTermsArchive/contrib-versions/Gmail/Privacy Policy.md

 *   **With domain administrators**

-    If your Google Account is managed for you by a domain administrator (for example, for Google Apps users) then your domain administrator and resellers who provide user support to your organization will have access to your Google Account information (including your email and other data).
+    If your Google Account is managed for you by a domain administrator (for example, for G Suite users) then your domain administrator and resellers who provide user support to your organization will have access to your Google Account information (including your email and other data).
 Your domain administrator may be able to:

     *   view statistics regarding your account, like statistics regarding applications you install.
     *   change your account password.